Convergence on a symmetric accelerated stochastic ADMM with larger stepsizes: Appendix: further discussions

 We first consider a stochastic augmented Lagrangian method, a variant of SAS-ADMM, to solve

 where $\C{X} \subset \mathbb{R}^{n_1}$ is a closed convex subset, and $f$ is an average of $N$ smooth convex functions as defined in (\ref{P}).
 Now, the augmented Lagrangian of (\ref{ALM-Prob}) is

 where $\C{L}\left( \m{x},\LAMBDA\right)= f(\m{x})- \LAMBDA\tr(A\m{x} -\m{b})$.
-Then, based on Algorithm \ref{algo1}, we can propose the following Accelerated Stochastic Augmented Lagrange Method (AS-ALM), Algorithm \ref{algo1-ALM}).
-Similar to SAS-ADMM, we can easily establish the following lemmas and algorithms on AS-ALM.
-However, in this case, the convergence region for the dual stepsize can be enlarged from $(0, (\sqrt{5}+1)/2]$ of AS-ADMM \cite{BaiHz2019} to $(0,2]$, which is an extended interval from the convergence region $(0,2)$ of standard deterministic ALM.
+Then, based on Algorithm \ref{algo1}, we can propose the following Accelerated Stochastic ALM (AS-ALM), Algorithm \ref{algo1-ALM}).
+Similar to SAS-ADMM, we can easily establish the following lemmas on AS-ALM.
+However, in this case, the convergence region for the dual stepsize can be enlarged from $(0, (\sqrt{5}+1)/2]$ of AS-ADMM \cite{BaiHz2019} to $(0,2]$.

 \figurename{Alg.}

 \figurename{Fig.}

 \begin{lemma} Let $\{ \m{x}^k \}$ be generated by Algorithm~\ref{algo1-ALM} and $\eta_k \in (0, 1/\nu)$.
 Then, the inequality (\ref{Sec3-5}) holds with